SsODNet: The Solar system Open Database Network

 \subsection{Context}

-The Solar system is populated by widely different types of celestial bodies: from planets and their satellites, to minor planets (comets, asteroids, Centaurs, Kuiper-belt objects) and their satellites, to artificial satellites, space probes, and space debris.
-Since the first exoplanet detection by \citet{1995Natur.378..355M}, we know today about 5000 planetary objects that orbit around other stars than the Sun.
-Few rogue planets (e.g. OTS 44 or Cha 110913-773444) and two interstellar objects (1I/$^\prime$Oumuamua and 2I/Borisov) complete the picture of the planetary zoo.
+The Solar System is populated by widely different types of celestial bodies: from planets and their satellites to minor planets (comets, asteroids, Centaurs, Kuiper-belt objects, etc.) and their satellites, and further on to artificial satellites, space probes, and space debris.
+Since the first exoplanet detection by \citet{1995Natur.378..355M}, today we know of about 5000 planetary objects that orbit around other stars than the Sun.
+A few rogue planets (e.g., OTS 44 or Cha 110913-773444) and two interstellar objects (1I/$^\prime$Oumuamua and 2I/Borisov) complete the picture of the planetary zoo.

-The nomenclature of SSOs is entrusted to two groups under the auspices of the International Astronomical Union (IAU) Division F. The \textsl{Working Group for Planetary System Nomenclature} (WG-PSN) is in charge of naming features on planets, satellites, and asteroids.
-This group also names planets (although the IAU has never named a planet yet) and the natural satellites of major planets.
-The \textsl{Working Group for Small Bodies Nomenclature} (WG-SBN) is responsible for naming of all other small bodies (minor planets, satellites of minor planets, and comets).
-Both Working Groups share the responsibility for naming dwarf planets \citep{IAU-naming-web-site}.
+The nomenclature of SSOs is entrusted to two groups under the auspices of the International Astronomical Union (IAU) Division F. The first is the Working Group for Planetary System Nomenclature (WG-PSN), which is in charge of naming features on planets, satellites, and asteroids.
+This group also names planets (although the IAU has not named a planet as of yet) and the natural satellites of major planets.
+The second is the Working Group for Small Bodies Nomenclature (WG-SBN), which is responsible for naming of all other small bodies (minor planets, satellites of minor planets, and comets).
+Both working groups share responsibility for naming dwarf planets \citep{IAU-naming-web-site}.

-As of today, there are no official names for exoplanets assigned by the IAU.
-The public names, assigned through a public naming process such as \textsl{NameExoWorlds}\footnote{\url{https://www.iau-100.org/name-exoworlds}} is distinguished from the official scientific designation, which follows the rules of the system used for designating multiple-star systems as adopted by the IAU \citep{IAU-exoplanets-web-site}.
+As of today, there are no official name for exoplanets assigned by the IAU.
+The public names, assigned through a public naming process such as NameExoWorlds\footnote{\url{https://www.iau-100.org/name-exoworlds}} is distinguished from the official scientific designation, which follows the rules of the system used for designating multiple-star systems as adopted by the IAU \citep{IAU-exoplanets-web-site}.

-Spacecraft together with launchers, payloads, and space debris are indexed for safety and cooperation purposes.
+Spacecraft, together with launchers, payloads, and space debris, are indexed for safety and cooperation purposes.
 They are usually named by their funders (space agencies, laboratories, or companies).
 They are also assigned an International Designator (COSPAR ID), under the responsibility of the \emph{Committee on Space Research} (COSPAR) of the \emph{International Council for Science} (ICSU), and a Satellite Catalog Number (NORAD ID) attributed by the \emph{United States Space Command} (USSPACECOM).